 Crowns are a wonderful method to repair damaged and decaying teeth.
 Crowns, however, aren’t made of the same substance as your teeth.
-That implies the technique for teeth whitening for crowns and fillings is different.
+That implies the technique for best teeth whitening for crowns and fillings is different.
 Many individuals are unsure if there’s a means to brighten a crown after having dental work done on their teeth.

 Crowns and Fillings